uccdga/website/content/about.md

 Our parking lot is most easily accessed from Gibson Street.
 Please note that our church also has permission to park in the parking lots behind the 4 buildings on Main St to the south of our church building.
 Parallel parking is available on Main Street and Gibson Street.

 If you have questions regarding our church, please feel free to contact our church office at (585) 394-0503, or stop by between 9:00am and 1:00pm,  Monday through Friday.
-The church's address is: 11 Gibson Street, Canandaigua, NY 14424.
+The church's address is: 11 Gibson Street, Canandaigua, New York 14424.

 ### What to Expect during a Visit